-A person who has submitted an application for admission to the College as a degree-seeking student may request an evaluation of educational experience during military service by submitting to the Campus Registrar's Office Department of Defense Form 295 - Application for the Evaluation of Educational Experiences During Military Service.
+A person who has submitted an application for admission to the College as a degree-seeking student may request an evaluation of educational experience during military service by submitting to the Campus Student Records and Admissions Office the Department of Defense Form 295 - Application for the Evaluation of Educational Experiences During Military Service.
 This form, and assistance in completing it, may be obtained from the nearest military installation.